Turning Flowchart into Dialog: Augmenting Flowchart-grounded Troubleshooting Dialogs via Synthetic Data Generation: Related Work

 \subsection{Troubleshooting Dialogue Systems}

 Troubleshooting dialogues typically appear in problem-solving scenarios between a novice and an expert~\cite{boye2007dialogue,williams2007applying,janarthanam2008user}.
 In such scenarios, experts with domain knowledge help novices by asking a series of questions to identify the problem, while the novice mostly supplies answers.
-Previous work in modeling troubleshooting dialogue includes the following: \citet{boye2007dialogue} proposed a configurable dialogue manager for a troubleshooting dialogue system using a simple hand-coded method; \citet{williams2007applying} presented a POMDP-based approach to handle the uncertainty in a customer's questions and responses; and \citet{janarthanam2008user} extended this method by incorporating the different conceptual knowledge of different users.
 Recently, \citet{wei2018task} built an end-to-end system for patient diagnosis, and a flowchart-grounded troubleshooting dialogue scenario was proposed by \citep{flowchart2021emnlp}.
 However, these methods are only explored in limited domains and datasets (\eg computer, car), while \da is a general approach to synthesize pseudo dialogues.